 Fellows are elected through a peer review process that culminates in a vote by existing Fellows.
-Each year 44 Fellows, 8 Foreign Members and up to 1 Honorary Fellow are elected from a group of over 700 candidates who are proposed by the existing Fellowship.
+Each year up to 52 Fellows, up to 10 Foreign Members and up to 1 Honorary Fellow are elected from a group of over 700 candidates who are proposed by the existing Fellowship.
 Read the biographies of those elected in 2013.

 Once elected, Fellows may use the postnominal FRS after their name, Foreign Members may use the postnominal ForMemRS after their name and Honorary Members may use the postnominal FRS after their name.

 Women make up about 7 percent of the Fellowship (download the full list).
 Over the last 10 years about 10 percent of new Fellows elected to the Royal Society have been women.

-A complete listing of the Fellowship from 1660 to 2007 is available for download (PDF).
+A complete listing of the Fellowship from 1660 onwards is available.

-Professor Frances Ashcroft FRS is distinguished for her work on insulin secretion and type II diabetes (photo by Anne Purkiss).
+Professor Frances Ashcroft FRS is distinguished for her research on insulin secretion and type II diabetes (photo by Anne Purkiss).